 QUESTIONS AND TOPICS FOR DISCUSSION

 1. In “The Eye,” the opening story of The Mother Who Stayed, several events take place at the Ziegelmans’ Fourth of July picnic which serve as a window into the secrets shared by the families in attendance.
 What are those secrets?
-Rachel Cantor is a witness to som see more
+Rachel Cantor is a see more